What Are Anticoagulants?

 Anticoagulants (sometimes known as “blood thinners”) are drugs that prevent blood from clotting or prevent existing clots from getting larger.
 They can keep harmful clots from forming in the heart, veins or arteries.
 These often-dangerous clots can block blood flow and cause a heart attack or stroke.

 Some people may need to take an anticoagulant for life (e.g., a patient with a mechanical heart valve replacement).
-Others may need it for a short period (e.g., those with a blood clot in the leg due to immobility).
+Others may need it for a short period of time (e.g., those with a blood clot in the leg due to immobility).

 Who Takes Anticoagulants?